Police bodycam video released showing fatal shooting of parent at Oregon school

 Police bodycam video shows the moments right before an Oregon officer fatally shoots the parent of a student outside of a middle school following a confrontation.

-The incident happened on Jan.
-11 at Cascade Middle School in Eugene following a custodial dispute involving 30-year-old Charles Landeros.
-Video of the fatal shooting was released on Thursday after the Lane County District Attorney ruled that an officer’s use of deadly force was justified.
+The fatal shooting happened Jan.
+11 at Cascade Middle School in Eugene, following a custodial dispute involving 30-year-old Charles Landeros.
+The video was released Thursday after the Lane County district attorney ruled that the officer’s use of deadly force was justified.

-The incident began when Landeros’ ex-wife and the mother of his child went to the school after learning that Landeros had enrolled their child into the middle school without her permission, the district attorney’s office said in a press release.
+The incident began when Landeros’ ex-wife and mother of his child went to the school after learning that he had enrolled their child into the middle school without her permission, the DA's office said in a press release.

-The school contacted Landeros to have him come to the school, and also called the school resource officer Steve Timm.
+The school contacted Landeros — an Army veteran who served from 2006 to 2012 and was honorably discharged — to have him come to the school, and also called the school resource officer Steve Timm.

 When Timm learned that “there was a custody dispute occurring,” he called Eugene Police Officer Aaron Johns for assistance, according to the release.